Categories

 Record Registration with Customs

 Consider recording a trademark registration with U.S. Customs and Border Protection (CBP).
-Such a recordation allows CBP to help block importation of counterfeit and infringing goods into the USA.
+Such a recordation allows CBP to help block importation of counterfeit and infringing goods into the USA, as well as so-called restricted gray market articles (genuine goods imported without authorization of the U.S. trademark registration holder).
 However, CBP recordation requires having a valid registration on the Principal Register and further requires periodic renewal of the recordation.
 It is also possible to provide product identification (Product ID) guides, product test kits/tools, and other online or in-person training to CBP to aid in the identification of suspect goods by customs field agents at ports of entry.
 CBP recordation to block importation is a significant exception to the general rule that trademark owners have to police infringement themselves.

 Record Registration with Online Marketplace Platforms